vim-scripts/RootIgnore/README.md

 let g:CommandTWildIgnore = &wildignore . ',myPattern"
 ```

-## Usage
-After installation it works automatically.

-This plugin is designed to complement CtrlP & Command-T.
-Currently, there seems to be no easy way to:
-- Restrict search results to files under current directory
-- Honor `.gitignore` in repo root

-Adam Bellaire's [script](http://www.vim.org/scripts/script.php?script_id=2557) honors `.gitignore` when Vim is opened at repo root,
-but not when Vim is opened in subfolders under repo root.

-If this plugin is present, when you `cd foo/bar/` and open Vim,
-and suppose `foo/.gitingore` ignores `_*`, CtrlP ignores `foo/bar/_build` and
-all results are under `foo/bar/`.

 ## Update

+- **08-07-2015**
+  - Fix a bug for using .gitignore in non-git folder.
+- **07-27-2015**
+  - If we are not in a git folder, but have a .gitignore in current folder, use its patterns.
-**03-01-2015**
+- **03-01-2015**
   - Include ~/.gitignore by default
-**02-04-2015**
+- **02-04-2015**
   - Resolve folder-paths in .gitignore to paths relative to cwd

 ## Credit
 Adapted from [gitignore](http://www.vim.org/scripts/script.php?script_id=2557)